Account-Link/teleport-gramine-rs/README.md

 ## How does Teleport work?

 The core technology backing teleport is TEEs.
-Our idea is based on a series of work on secure account delegation (https://eprint.iacr.org/2018/160 ) and one-time programs (https://iacr.org/archive/crypto2008/51570039/51570039.pdf).
-Read about our approach here (tinyurl.com/web2enc).
+Our idea is based on a series of work on [secure account delegation](https://eprint.iacr.org/2018/160) and [one-time programs](https://iacr.org/archive/crypto2008/51570039/51570039.pdf).
+Read about our approach [here](https://drive.google.com/file/d/1u5VA7KU58nxOdK2ME1c8KlgVTt8DkOuN/view).

 ## What does the TEE provide in Teleport?